-(h) greater than 2 years and less than or equal to 5 years in columns 0150 and 0160;
+(h) greater than 2 years and less than or equal to 5 years in columns 0155 and 0160;

-(i) greater than 5 years and less than or equal to 10 years in columns 0170 and 0180.
+(i) greater than 5 years and less than or equal to 10 years in columns 0175 and 0180;

+(j) greater than 10 years in columns 0195 and 0200

 In case of currency revaluations, no new funding is obtained in the original currency and the reporting institution has not paid anything beyond the original price at the initial deposit of the funds.
 Thus, a positive increment caused by the currency revaluation is not reported in this template.

-Funding sources with original maturity above 10 years shall not be reported.

-For the purposes of determining the maturity of the funding obtained, institutions shall ignore the period between trade date and settlement date, e.g. a three-month liability settling in two weeks’ time shall be reported in the 3 months maturity (columns 0070 and 0080).
+For the purposes of determining the maturity of the funding obtained, institutions shall ignore the period between trade date and settlement date, e.g. a three-month liability settling in two weeks’ time shall be reported in the 3 months maturity (columns 0075 and 0080).

-3.The spread reported in the left hand column of each time bucket shall be one of the following:

-4. the spread payable by the institution for liabilities less than or equal to one year, if they were to have been swapped to the benchmark overnight index for the appropriate currency no later than close of business on the day of the transaction;

-5. the spread payable by the firm at issuance for liabilities with an original maturity greater than one year, were they to be swapped to the relevant three month benchmark index for the appropriate currency (e.g. such as 3M euribor for EUR), no later than close of business on the day of the transaction.

-6. Solely for the purposes of spread calculation under points a) and b) above, on the basis of historical experience, the institution may determine the original maturity with or without taking into account optionality, as appropriate.

-7. Spreads shall be reported in basis points with a negative sign in case the new funding is cheaper than under the relevant benchmark rate.
-They shall be calculated on a weighted average basis.
+3. [empty]

+4. [empty]

+5. [empty]

+6. [empty]

+7. [empty]

+7a.
+For the purposes of calculating the prices of funding, institutions shall calculate the weighted average of interest rates for funding obtained during the reporting period and still outstanding at the end of the reporting period.
+The weighted average of interest rates shall be reported in the left-hand column of each time bucket.

+The interest rates shall be reported as annualised agreed rates(AAR) up to the two closest decimal points, for all products except for capital market instruments.

+The price for capital market instruments should be the annual return a credit institution provides over the term to maturity of capital market instruments, encompassing both interest payments and principal.
+The annual return provided of the term to maturity represents an effective interest rate.
+The price should be expressed as an annual percentage rate up to the two closest decimal points.

-8. For the purposes of calculating the average spread payable across multiple issuances/deposits/loans, institutions shall calculate the total cost in the currency of issue ignoring any FX swap, but they shall include any premium or discount and fees payable or receivable, taking as a basis the term of any theoretical or actual interest rate swap matching the term of the liability.
-The spread shall be the liability rate minus the swap rate.
+8. For the purposes of calculating the average interest payable across multiple issuances/deposits/loans, institutions shall calculate the total cost in the currency of issue ignoring any FX swap, but they shall include any premium or discount and fees payable or receivable, taking as a basis the term of any theoretical or actual interest rate swap matching the term of the liability.

 9. The amount of funding obtained for the funding categories listed in the ‘Item’ column shall be reported in the ‘volume’ column of the applicable time bucket.